 Legal costs in estate litigation proceedings

 For example, self-represented litigants may underestimate the high cost of a trial.
 There have been cases where a trial that was supposed to last 1-2 days was extended to 10 days because of a self-represented person, only to find out that there was no evidence to substantiate the extreme claims.
-In such circumstances it is not uncommon for the losing party to be ordered to pay full indemnity legal costs of the opposing parties.
-Our justice system is strapped for resources and Judges act to strongly to discourage litigants from wasting the Court’s time.
-An award for legal costs may be used by a Judge to discourage future frivolous claims by other individuals and to ensure the parties in an estate dispute attempt to resolve with a trial.
-Estate mediation is available to parties well in advance of trial to attempt a cost-efficient resolution of the dispute.
-Law Help Ontario is a resource where you can find more detailed information about legal costs and the risk of cost awards in Ontario Superior Court proceedings.
+The losing party may have pay winner’s full legal costs.
+The justice system does not have a lot of resources.
+As a result, Judges act to strongly to discourage litigants from wasting the Court’s time.

 Furthermore, estate mediation is mandatory in Toronto, and you should retain a Toronto estate lawyer to assist you with your estate dispute.

-Charles B. Ticker Law Office has helped clients with may kinds of estate litigation disputes.
-Charles Ticker is an experienced estate litigation lawyer who can help you determine whether it is worth to proceed with your claim.
-To schedule an appointment with an estate lawyer, call Charles Ticker at: 1-866-677-7746.
+Charles Ticker is an experienced estate litigation lawyer.
+He can help you determine whether it is worth to proceed with your claim.
+To schedule an appointment with an estate lawyer, call: 1-866-677-7746.
 The information on this website is not legal advice.
-It is for informative purposes only.
+It is only for informative purposes.